HimanshuMishra123/terraform-zero-to-hero/Day-2/08-conditional-expressions.md

 ```

 In this example, the `locals` block uses a conditional expression to assign a value to the `subnet_cidr` local variable based on the value of the `environment` variable.
 If `environment` is set to `"production"`, it uses the `production_subnet_cidr` variable; otherwise, it uses the `development_subnet_cidr` variable.
+**By using this concept you don't have to write different codes for different environments**

 ## Conditional Resource Configuration